kristianmandrup/ember-konacha-rails/README.md

 `spec/javascripts/helpers/gravitation_helper_spec.js.coffee`

+## Sinon notice

+The install generator will attempt to download sinon.js, first via httparty and then try via curl.
+On any exception it will fall back to just copying _sinon-1.6.0.js_.

+Read more on [http://sinonjs.org/] for mocking, stubbing and creating test spies ;)

 ## Contributing

 Please help make it easier for developers tp get started using *Test Driven Development* (or BDD) for Ember with Rails.